financefeast/python_client/README.md

 print(client.rsi('air.nz', datetime_from='2020-11-01', datetime_to='2020-11-29'))
 ```
 ### adx
-Get "adx" prices and average directional index for ticker
+Get "adx" prices and average directional index for ticker<br>
 Query params :
 * ticker: string ; symbol or uuid4 of stock to return prices (required)
 * datetime_from: string ; date range start in format YYYY-MM-DD : hh:mm:ss